 - books and supplies

 - food and other personal living expenses

 - travel expenses related to student's education.
-If your award is to cover unusual travel expenses, such as air travel or hotels, provide receipts to the Financial Aid Office.
+If your award is to cover unusual travel expenses, such as air travel or hotels, provide receipts to the Office of Financial Aid and Scholarships.
 These extra costs can usually be added to the student's financial aid budget so it doesn't negatively impact other aid the student has received.

 PeopleSoft 9.0 Department Scholarship Entry Template (Excel file download)

-- End of June, for the upcoming fall semester, or fall and spring semester awards (end of January for new students)
+- End of June, for the upcoming fall semester, or fall and spring semester awards (January 15 for new students)

 - December 1, for spring semester only awards

 - April 15 for May and/or Summer award payments